8 Creative Ideas for Town Hall Engagement

 10:15 AM – New tools for sales and marketing, by the Chief Technology Officer

-5. Live coaching at massive scale
+5. Live coaching at a massive scale

 Then Grant and Jay started asking the small groups to report on their results using an open-response Poll Everywhere activity.
 That allowed them to see everyone’s progress on one PowerPoint slide.
 From there Grant and Jay could pinpoint responses that were veering off-topic, or not directly addressing the problem.
 They could coach those small groups without actually calling out names.
 No one felt singled out or embarrassed, and everyone got the benefit of the live coaching.